Learn more about beginning the Resurgence rehabilitation process.

 There are a number of informational sessions and opportunities available to educate people on their conditions, disorders, addictions, and treatments.
 There are plenty of opportunities to interact with others who are also suffering from addiction, where the patient will have a chance to hear from people who have been able to beat their addictions and are living more normal lives after receiving treatment.

 There is a strong focus on changing the way a person thinks about themselves, their bodies, their health, their families, their behaviors and more.
 Cognitive Behavior Therapy is an effective tool to help people change their lives for the better.
 People who are participating in the treatment programs at Resurgence will also be able to use the 12 step recovery process to help them lead a more productive life after treatment ends.

 Physical exercise is a part of the treatment plan for most people who enter rehabilitation programs, such as those offered by Resurgence.
 Focusing on strengthening the mind and body is important in the recovery process, and modalities such as yoga and meditation are regularly employed.

 After Treatment is Complete

-Aftercare includes continued therapy for individuals and their families to try to continue working through some of the underlying issues that may have lead to addiction in the first place.
-Finding ways to live with the recovered person can be hard for families, and it is important that they have as much support as possible to continue in recovery.
+Aftercare includes continued therapy for individuals and their families to try to continue working through some of the underlying issues that may have led to addiction in the first place.
+Finding ways to live with the recovered person can be hard for families, so it is important that they have as much support as possible to continue in their recovery.

 If you or someone you know is suffering from an addiction, don’t hesitate to reach out to Resurgence Behavioral Health Recovery Center to start the process of being admitted to one of our highly effective treatment programs.